Quantum-Accelerators/quacc/docs/dev/contributing.md

 If you are adding recipes based on a code that can be readily installed via `pip` or `conda` (e.g. tblite, DFTB+, Psi4), then you can run these codes directly in the test suite.
 Preferably, you should use a small molecule or solid and cheap method so the unit tests run quickly.

-If the recipes you're adding are proprietary or not available via `pip` or `conda` (e.g. Gaussian, GULP), then you will need to [monkeypatch](https://docs.pytest.org/en/7.1.x/how-to/monkeypatch.html) certain functions to change their behavior during testing.
+If the recipes you're adding are proprietary or not available via `pip` or `conda` (e.g. Gaussian, GULP), then you will need to define a `conftest.py` file to monkeypatch their behavior during testing.
+Tests with `conftest.py` files can be run locally without applying the monkeypatches by using the `--noconftest` pytest flag.